FrankN88/MS2_University-Research-Group/TESTING.md

         1. Through descriptive images,thorough descriptions and easy access to social medias.

      2. Give an immediate overview of the research, its main applications, releases and other important information.
-        1. Gallery images, staff xxxx , descriptions and interactive map abundantly provide that.
+        1. Gallery images, staff cards, descriptions and interactive map abundantly provide that.

      3. Increase percentage of website visits in order to gain more popularity among the community.
-        1. A combination of exhaustive descriptive pages, images, topics; all connected to social and professional links allow that .
+        1. A combination of exhaustive descriptive pages, images, topics; all connected to social and professional links allow that.

      4. Gain a better understanding of the audience by checking their feedback both via the website and social networks.
-        1. Possible via the reviews from ther social medias connected to the research group and the form in the page "About Us".
+        1. Possible via the reviews from ther social medias connected to the research group and the form in the page "About".

      5. Consequently, increase social mentions and post with regularity in order to keep attention high.
         1. Possible via regular updates (press releases, newsletter and constant update of the site pages) that connected to the social medias interactions give the owner a trend of its audience.